 Step 1.
-Start by drilling out the emulsion hole.
+Start by drilling out the emulsion hole if necessary.
 Use a 1/16th (or 1.6mm) drill bit to drill all the way through and clear any flashing created by this.
 Insert the four larger o-rings into the emulsion caps and set aside.
-Install the small o-rings onto the small emulsion screws by placing the o-rings on a pit mat or towel and pressing the screws into the o-rings (add 1 small drop of oil onto the seal to help make the screw slide in easier).
+Install the small o-rings onto the small emulsion screws (TKR1248).